 Investment in services Investment will be put in to systems that support key services and in to other assets to ensure they remain fit for purpose.
 The impact of capital spending will be managed at affordable levels.
-2017/18 2018/19 Indicative values 2019/20 Indicative values ajjoraabie ieveis. £m £m £m Retain Capital Financing cap at £14m (Revenue Savings) (105) Capital financing is the annual cost to revenue of the capital programme.
+2017/18 2018/19 Indicative values 2019/20 Indicative values ajjoruuble levels. £m £m £m Retain Capital Financing cap at £14m (Revenue Savings) (105) Capital financing is the annual cost to revenue of the capital programme.
 It includes amounts charged in respect of the repayment of outstanding debt and the amount of interest payable on the Council's portfolio of long-term loans.
 These costs are partly offset by the amount of interest the Council anticipates earning from the temporary investment of its cash balances during the year.
 The annual impact of financing capital expenditure was forecast to increase but will instead continue to be restricted to £14m per annum to ensure value for money is maintained.
 Impact on Corporate Service Budget = -1.000 -2.000 -3.000 ICT Infrastructure Investment Programme (Essential Replacement & Enhancement) (Capital Investment) (106) Purpose is to preserve the reliability, integrity and availability of core ICT infrastructure and to ensure that current service levels are maintained.
 Information obtained from performance monitoring, capacity planning, the asset inventory and feedback from operations teams is used to create individual upgrade or replacement programmes of work to minimise unplanned service outages and to improve the supportability of core systems.
-Current Approved Capital Investment 2017/18 = +5.400 Current Approved Capital Investment 2018/19 = New Capital Investment 2018/19 = +1.030 +4.470 New Capital Investment 2019/19 = 74.470 +2.000 Values represent a +/- variation to the Cheshire East Council approved budget for $\underline{2016/17}$.
+Current Approved Capital Investment 2017/18 = Current Approved Capital Investment 2018/19 = New Capital Investment 2018/19 = New Capital Investment 2019/20 = +5.400 +1.030 +4.470 +2.000 Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17 .
+Values are not cumulative .
+2.000

 Investment in services Investment will be put in to systems that support key services and in to other assets to ensure they remain fit for purpose.
-The impact of capital spending will be managed at affordable levels.
-2017/18 £m 2018/19 Indicative values £m 2019/20 Indicative values £m Premises Capital Programme - Facilities Management (AMS) (Capital Investment) (107) Ongoing maintenance budget to ensure Council buildings remain serviceable, in line with condition surveys carried out in 2015.
+The impact of capital spending will be 2017/18 2018/19 Indicative values 2019/20 Indicative values managed at affordable levels. £m £m £m Premises Capital Programme - Facilities Management (AMS) (Capital Investment) (107) Ongoing maintenance budget to ensure Council buildings remain serviceable, in line with condition surveys carried out in 2015.
 Failure to provide this budget could result in building failure.
 Current Approved Capital Investment 2017/18 = Current Approved Capital Investment 2018/19 = New Capital Investment 2019/20 = +3.321 +2.500 +2.500 Information Assurance and Data Management (IADM) (Capital Investment) (108) The IADM Programme enables the Council to develop an Enterprise Information Architecture and Governance Framework that will support the management and sharing of information in support of corporate objectives.
 The information and data that Cheshire East Council holds is a valuable asset that will inform evidence based decision making, drive innovation and allow effective performance monitoring.
-Current Approved Capital Investment 2017/18 = +1.900 New Capital Investment 2017/18 = +0.700 New Capital Investment 2018/19 = New Capital Investment 2019/20 = +1.200 +0.750

-^{}Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17.
+Current Approved Capital Investment 2017/18 = +1.900 New Capital Investment 2017/18 = +0.700 New Capital Investment 2018/19 = New Capital Investment 2019/20 = +1.200 +0.750 Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17 .
+Values are not cumulative